novacbn/kahi-ui/docs/interactables/radio.md

 ## Flush

-You can change the appearance of the `Radio` to be flush with the rest of the Application content.
+You can change the appearance of the `Radio` to be flush with the rest of the Application content via the `variation` property.

 ```svelte repl Radio Flush
 <script>